orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   Fallback rule 5:

     All dependencies need to have the same consistent Python version.
-If not the same, the following is required changes are required
+If not the same, the following changes are required

     - If the slot is missing in the dependency that the parent package needs, downgrade/upgrade the dependency package.